cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-for-javascript-typescript-source-code.md

 App Specific folder that contains images files like png, svg, jpg, etc

 ## *modules* folder
-Main folder to hold the the Module Specific folders
+Main folder to hold the Module Specific folders

 ## *shared* folder
 App Specific folder to hold any asset that is not an image and that it should be shared across modules.